Split-Correctness in Information Extraction: Introduction

-{ Our framework is based on the following formal concepts.
+The following formal concepts are the basis of our framework.
 A \e{splitter} is a spanner $S$ that outputs a \e{set of intervals} (e.g., sentences, paragraphs, $N$-grams, HTTP requests, etc.).
 A spanner $P$ is \e{self-splittable} by a splitter $S$ if for all documents $d$, evaluating $P$ on $d$ gives the same result as the union of the evaluations of $P$ on each of the chunks produced by $S$.
 We also consider the more general case where we allow the spanner on the chunks produced by $S$ to be some spanner $P_S$ different from $P$.
 In this case, we say that \e{$P$ is splittable by $S$ via $P_S$}.
-If, for a given $P$ and $S$, such a spanner $P_S$ exists, then we say that $P$ is \e{splittable} by $S$.
+If, for given $P$ and $S$, such a spanner $P_S$ exists, then we say that $P$ is \e{splittable} by $S$.
 With these definitions, we formally define several computational problems, each parameterized by a class $\cC$ of spanners.
-In the \e{split-correctness} problem, we are given $P$, $S$, and $P_S$, and the goal is to determine whether $P$ is splittable by $S$ via $P_S$.
-In the \e{splittability} (resp.~\e{self-splittability}) problem, we are given $P$ and $S$ and the goal is to determine whether $P$ is splittable (resp.~\e{self-splittable}) by $S$.}

-In our preliminary analysis, we consider the classes of regex formulas and VSet-automata, as well as VSet-automata in known normal forms, namely \e{functional} and \e{deterministic}.
-As we discuss later on, we use a slightly stronger definition of determinism than~\cite{Maturana:2018:DSE:3196959.3196968}.
+In the \e{\splitcorrectness} problem, we are given $P$, $S$, and $P_S$, and the goal is to determine whether $P$ is splittable by $S$ via $P_S$.
+In the \e{\splittability} (resp.,~\e{\selfsplittability}) problem, we are given $P$ and $S$ and the goal is to determine whether $P$ is splittable (resp.,~\e{self-splittable}) by $S$.
+We also consider other settings, which we will discuss in the later sections.
+In our analysis, we consider the classes of regex formulas and \vset-automata, as well as \vset-automata in known normal forms, namely \e{sequential, functional, unambiguous,} and \e{deterministic}.
+As we discuss later on, we use a slightly stronger definition of determinism than the one proposed in prior-art~\cite{MaturanaRV18}.